strangest-quark/iConsent/README.md

     python debug.py

 ## Deployments
-Based out of serverless framework
+Based out of serverless framework.
+Custom lambda layer for text rendering will be needed to set this up in lambda.
+Reach out to maintainers for details.

     cd aa-hack/video-generator
     sls deploy